Training in Higher Discriminating Awareness

 (58) When you have become certain, by these quotations and lines of reasoning, that all things are devoid of inherent existence and without an (inherently existent) arising, meditate in a state of no conceptual thoughts (of inherent existence).

-Question: Isn’t voidness of voidness also a conception?
+Participant: Isn’t voidness of voidness also a conception?

-Alex: We could have a concept of it, that’s true, but what we’re talking about here is not the idea of the voidness of voidness, we’re talking about what you actually experience in meditation.
+We could have a concept of it, that’s true, but what we’re talking about here is not the idea of the voidness of voidness, we’re talking about what you actually experience in meditation.
 Because when you have no conception of inherent existence and then you get rid of the concept of the absence of inherent existence, then there’s no concept left.
 Then you get non-conception.
 He’s talking about the actual process in meditation.

 That completes the section on higher discriminating awareness.